You want smart political talk without the meltdowns?

 I'm looking forward.

-If you get called into the boss's office, I hear you are three hours late.
+I hear you at three hours late.

 Look, I'm looking forward.